-As many of you may have already known that, let me introduce Zappos.
-It’s a company for online sales of shoes, headquartered in Las Vegas, often ranked in “Fortune 100 Best Companies to Work for,” of which customer-obsession policy made Jeff Bezos say “I get all weak-kneed when I see a customer-obsessed company, and Zappos is certainly is that.”
-I’m not going to share their legendary stories here, but I’m sure you’ll fall in love with the company once you know even one of the stories.
+Let me introduce Zappos.
+It’s a company for online sales of shoes, headquartered in Las Vegas.
+It is often ranked in “Fortune 100 Best Companies to Work for.”
+Its customer-obsession policy made Jeff Bezos say “I get all weak-kneed when I see a customer-obsessed company, and Zappos is certainly is that.”
+I’m not going to share their legendary stories here, but you’ll fall in love with the company once you know even one of the stories.

 There’s one more important lesson we have to learn from them.
-Zappos had been sometimes ranked as one of 100 best companies “to work for,” which means the employees actively execute their missions and are proud of the customer-obsession policy.
-As it may sound too naïve, I feel like people fundamentally want to do something to make others happy, which is a fundamental driver for us to work.
+Zappos had been sometimes ranked as one of 100 best companies “to work for.”
+As you can see from the fact, the management of Zappos doesn’t force their employees by carrot and stick.
+They themselves actively execute their missions and are proud of the customer-obsession policy.
+As this may sound too naïve, I believe this is a fundamental driver for us to work.
+People fundamentally want to do something to make others happy.

 There’s a Japanese proverb similar to Zappos’s policy: Being good for sellers, buyers, and society is a must for long business.
 We may not yet be close to their level, but keep making an effort.
 I know the proverb may sound too naïve to survive, but don’t you feel good to think that we work for something more than money?